zheng0xd/JATIC-internal-docs/docs/platforms/gitlab-agile.md

 !!! note

-    The MR author may need to poke reviewers to encourage and remind them to complete their review.
+    The MR author may need to poke reviewers to encourage and remind them to complete their review. :smile:

 ## Epics